Last updated: 2nd November 2022

 For me, the only annoying thing about the visor is trying to remove it.
-And I must confess to having to resort to a YouTube tutorial to get it off without breaking it.
+And I must confess to resorting to a YouTube tutorial to get it off without breaking it!

-Sitting discreetly behind the visor is the internal drop-down visor which is accessible via a slider switch on top of the helmet.
+The internal drop-down visor sits discreetly behind the external visor, and is accessible via a slider switch on top of the helmet.

-Also, it almost completely covers the front of your eyes so you don’t get that annoying band of light at the bottom of the visor!
+Also, it completely covers the recess in the helmet, so you don’t get that annoying band of light at the bottom of the visor!

-If I was being picky, I would prefer the slider to be on the left side of the helmet rather than directly on top of it.
+If I was being picky, I would prefer the slider to be on the left side of the helmet rather than directly on top.